 Traditionally, thyroid function tests were performed in clinics, but at-home thyroid tests are now readily available.

-If an initial blood test comes back indicating a hormone imbalance, your healthcare provider may order more tests, including:
+If an initial blood test comes back indicating hormone levels outside the normal ranges, your healthcare provider may order more tests, including:

-Once you’re aware of an imbalance, you can take the recommended steps to address your thyroid hormone levels.
+Once you’re aware of any abnormal results, you can take the recommended steps to address your thyroid hormone levels.

 Because your physical systems are interconnected, your diet can impact your thyroid hormones.
 Although there is no specific diet for people with thyroid disease, there may be ways to influence your hormone levels by watching what you eat.

 To balance your thyroid hormones from home, you can try: